I’m currently exploring new opportunities, and focusing my search on ways to give back and do good for the world.

-I was the Founder and CEO of posterous.com, which was acquired by Twitter in 2012.
+Prior to that, I was a Product Manager at Twitter after they acquired my company, Posterous, in 2012.
 Before that, I was a software engineer at Apple.

-I love building products for normal people.
+I love building delightful products.
 I’ve never owned a PC.
 I’m inspired by great companies that put users before profit: Apple, Audi, American Express, Amazon, Costco, and many others.

 I was born in London, England but grew up mostly in Torrance, CA, a suburb of Los Angeles.
 My parents were restaurant owners, so I grew up working in all aspects of the business.
 I was a waiter, delivery guy, and I balanced the books.

 I graduated in 2002 from Stanford University with a degree in Computer Science.
 Despite plenty of opportunities to start a company, I instead took a job at my dream company, Apple Computer.
 Apple was still a struggling company, but I followed my heart.
 I worked at Apple for 6 years as an engineer on Final Cut Pro.
 I helped build the real-time playback engine and scaled Final Cut Pro to HD.